Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: Introduction

-The main objective of this survey is to present a comprehensive overview of the state-of-the-art in \ac{HAPS} networks, examining key applications, enabling technologies, and future research directions.
-We first outline the diverse roles of \ac{HAPS} across several domains, including connectivity enhancement, network infrastructure and management, \ac{IoT} and emerging services, advanced control and special applications, as well as energy and sustainability.
-The survey further examines \ac{TN}-\ac{NTN} integration, emphasizing the role of \ac{HAPS} as a bridge between terrestrial and non-terrestrial systems.
-It outlines platform and terminal types within this framework, reviews \ac{TN}-\ac{NTN} architectures, and explores emerging frequency bands such as \ac{mmWave} and \ac{cmWave}, underscoring their importance for enhanced connectivity.
-The survey then reviews key \ac{HAPS} technical enablers, including channel modeling, \ac{UE} association and resource management, mobility and multi-link connectivity, massive \ac{MIMO} and \ac{ML} applications, interference control, and energy efficiency.
-It also addresses deployment and operational challenges, highlighting areas needing further research to fully realize \ac{HAPS} potential.
-By covering these topics, the survey offers an in-depth understanding of technological advancements, design considerations, and open challenges in \ac{HAPS}-based \ac{5G} and \ac{6G} solutions, serving as a valuable resource for researchers and engineers in \ac{TN}-\ac{NTN} integration.
+The primary objective of this survey is to provide a comprehensive overview of the current state-of-the-art in \ac{HAPS} networks.
+It explores applications in wireless communication, and identifies key technologies and research directions shaping the future of this field.
+We begin by comparing \ac{HAPS} capabilities with \acp{TN} and other \ac{NTN} platforms.
+Further we highlight the diverse roles of \ac{HAPS} in several promising applications, categorized as follows: \begin{itemize} \item Connectivity enhancement: \ac{HAPS} extend reliable communication to remote and underserved regions, address connectivity challenges in natural disaster scenarios, and manage unexpected traffic surges efficiently. \item {Network infrastructure and management}: Acting as key enablers for robust backhaul, seamless handover management, and dynamic resource allocation, \ac{HAPS} support the growing demands of integrated \ac{TN} and \acp{NTN}. \item {\ac{IoT} and emerging applications}: \ac{HAPS} facilitate large-scale \ac{IoT} deployments, enable low-latency data processing through mobile edge computing, and support immersive applications such as augmented and virtual reality. \item {Advanced control and special applications}: Supporting \ac{URLLC} and remote control systems, \ac{HAPS} empower autonomous vehicle operations, UAV management, and other high-demand real-time applications. \item {Energy and sustainability}: \ac{HAPS} contribute to sustainable connectivity by reducing reliance on power-intensive terrestrial systems and optimizing energy use across integrated networks. \end{itemize} We conclude the application discussion with a brief overview of the \ac{HAPS} communication market.
+The survey then examines \ac{TN}-\ac{NTN} integration, with particular emphasis on the role of \ac{HAPS} as a bridge between terrestrial and non-terrestrial systems.
+It outlines the fundamentals of the \ac{NTN} concept, describes various platform and terminal types within the integrated \ac{TN}-\ac{NTN} architecture, and reviews the main components of a \ac{HAPS} energy modeling framework.
+It further explores emerging frequency bands, such as \ac{mmWave} and \ac{cmWave}, highlighting their role in enhancing connectivity.
+Additionally, it discusses the \ac{NTN} framework in the context of 3GPP-specified architectures and analyzes past and ongoing \ac{HAPS} projects to extract key lessons learned.
+Subsequently, the survey reviews key \ac{HAPS} technical enablers, including: \begin{itemize} \item {Channel modeling and estimation}: Accurately characterize and estimate the wireless channel between \ac{HAPS} and \acp{GUE}, accounting for the unique propagation conditions of the stratosphere, such as large-scale path loss, atmospheric attenuation, and dynamic environments. \item {User equipment association and resource management}: Dynamic \ac{UE} association techniques and efficient allocation of network resources. \item {Mobility management and multi-link connectivity}: Techniques to ensure seamless handovers and stable connectivity in multi-link scenarios. \item {Massive \ac{MIMO} and \ac{ML} applications}: Enhance connectivity and data processing performance through advanced antenna technologies and learning algorithms. \item {Interference control}: Key methods to mitigate interference and optimize communication channels in dense networks. \item {Energy efficiency}: Optimize power usage to extend operation times and reduce the environmental impact. \item {Cybersecurity and Adversarial Threats}: Addresses jamming, spoofing and other cybersecurity issues in various communication scenarios. \end{itemize} Additionally, the survey addresses the critical challenges associated with the deployment and operation of \ac{HAPS}, highlighting areas that require further research and innovation to unlock their full potential.
+By reviewing these topics, this survey provides an in-depth understanding of technological advancements, design considerations, and open challenges shaping \ac{HAPS}-based solutions for 6G.
+It serves as a resource for researchers and engineers exploring the potential of \ac{TN}-\ac{NTN} integration via \ac{HAPS} communications.